Our History - The Foundation

 In 2002, the Amigos Foundation came into being.
 It began with a unique goal in mind; to become the first language school in Cusco to provide invaluable language skills, care and academic support to some of Cusco's most disadvantaged students.

-We provide the students with much more than just English instruction.
-We feed them on daily basis, providing them on Wednesdays for instance, with our freshly baked whole-wheat bread, avocado salad and papaya juice with milk.
-We work to improve their interpersonal, physical and communication skills at all times, as well as in special Saturday workshops.
-We also provide tutoring assistance with their regular high school, and offer a private doctor when needed.
+We provided the students with much more than just English instruction.
+We fed them on daily basis, providing them on Wednesdays for instance, with our freshly baked whole-wheat bread, avocado salad and papaya juice with milk.
+We worked to improve their interpersonal, physical and communication skills at all times, as well as in special Saturday workshops.
+We also provided tutoring assistance with their regular high school, and offered a private doctor when needed.

 The children come from San Sebastián, Ticatica, Margen Derecha and other impoverished areas around Cusco.
 They range in age from 13 to 18, most come from single-parent homes or live with other relatives.
 All of them have an intense desire to learn.
 In addition to the educational program, they are learning how to share, compromise and voice their feelings in a more constructive ways.
 They are learning how to think ahead, how to plan for the future and how to dream.
 Most importantly, they are not working on the streets anymore.

-The program offers youth a much better chance of entering the university system or the workforce in Cusco.
-English is one of the university's most difficult prerequisites to fulfill for Cusco's poor and many of the best job opportunities in Cusco require an advanced level of English.
-At the completion of the three-year program, assistance and counseling is provided to aid them in passing university tests.
-In addition, we assist in obtaining university funding.
-We also assist with vocational opportunities.
+The program offered youth a much better chance of entering the university system or the workforce in Cusco.
+English is one of the university's most difficult prerequisites to fulfil for Cusco's poor and many of the best job opportunities in Cusco require an advanced level of English.

-As our mission statement mentions, we aim to provide education to young people in Cusco who are in need of help.
-The open door policy applies to people who meet the following criteria:
+As our mission statement mentions, we aimed to provide education to young people in Cusco who are in need of help.
+The open door policy applied to people who meet the following criteria:

 - Recipients must be between 12 and 22 years of age.